kaytwastaken/kayt-dev-svelte/src/routes/blog/new-blog.md

 Anyway, why don't we get onto the tech specs because we all ready know I'm inconsistent as hell and this was inevitable! :D

 - The new blog is written is [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev)
-- It hosts local markdown files imported with `import.meta.glob` in Vite
+- It hosts local markdown files imported with `import.meta.glob` in [Vite](https://vitejs.dev/) and processed with [MDsveX](https://mdsvex.com/) instead of the database nonsense we were using last time!
   - Since it's native markdown, I can do fancy things like:

 > Block quotes ✨